Back to Blog

 Verification Checklist

-• Are you currently paying for more than 20 distinct SaaS subscriptions across your organization?
+• Are you currently paying for more than 20 distinct SaaS subscriptions across your organization *that have active user engagement*?

-• Can you identify 'Zombie' users (departed employees or inactive accounts) still listed on any active SaaS invoices?
+• Can you identify 'Zombie' users (departed employees or inactive accounts) still listed on any active SaaS invoices and confirm their access has been revoked?

-• Is your critical customer data scattered across three or more disconnected databases or platforms?
+• Is your critical customer data scattered across three or more disconnected databases or platforms without a primary, authoritative system?

-• Do you anticipate or fear significant vendor price hikes for essential tools every year?
+• Do you anticipate or fear significant vendor price hikes for essential tools every year, with no clear path to mitigate their impact?

-• Can you accurately determine 'how many active customers/users do we have?' in under 60 seconds, with absolute confidence in the data source?
+• Can you accurately determine 'how many active customers/users do we have?' in under 60 seconds, with absolute confidence in a single, authoritative data source?

 • Do you employ a full-time 'RevOps' person primarily responsible for manual data synchronization or reconciliation between systems?